dbt-labs/docs.getdbt.com/website/blog/2022-08-22-narrative-modeling.md

 Narrative modeling can help structure the data with questions and answers stored side-by-side, allowing us to be reference librarians with a killer card catalog.
 We can model out the expertise of the finance team or the marketing team or the product team in their own words, which keeps the context for not only the next person to join *those* teams, but also the next person to join our own.

 And so, in the face of battalions of business questions, we can become a host unto ourselves.

+### Footnotes
+[^1]: However, in terms of the upstream commerce data, it’s conceivable for items to be added to an order as discrete events first before a final order placement event.
+An API endpoint for an order being placed might not need to know what’s in the cart, but rather just the who and the when.
+At that point, it’s dealer’s choice whether to join in items for order_placed or order_details

+[^2]: Ask me how I know!